paynaik14/osiris-infrastructure/docker/team-8.md

 #### Task: `stopDockerContainer` API

 - **Current Status**:
   I am in the planning and learning phase for this API.
-My objective is to understand how to identify and stop running Docker containers using the `Docker SDK` and make this action accessible via a gRPC route.
+My objective is to understand how to identify and stop running Docker containers using the `Docker SDK` and make this action accessible via a FastAPI route.

 - **Challenges Faced**:
   1. Understanding how to locate a running container by name using the `Docker SDK`.